vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### DNS delegation

-Optionally a dedicated DNS zone can be delegated to AVI to facilitate further GSLB configuration.
+Optionally a dedicated DNS zone can be delegated to NSX Advanced Load Balancer to facilitate further GSLB configuration.

 ## Lifecycle Management